lostgrid/lostgrid-site/_docs/$lost-gutter.md

 nav: "lost-gutter"
 code-example: "true"
 type: "variable"
-description: "Align nested elements.
-Apply this to a parent container."
+description: "Use the global gutter anywhere in the project to help consistency and readability."
 rules:
-  - rule: "flex | no-flex"
+  - rule: "$lost-gutter"
-    description: "Determines whether this element should use Flexbox or not."
+    description: "Outputs the value of the global gutter.
+Use this as a value anywhere in your project."
 ---

 {% highlight css %}
-.parent {
+.hero-area {
-  lost-align: right;
-  width: 600px;
-  height: 400px;
+  padding: $lost-gutter;
 }
+{% endhighlight %}

+{% highlight css %}
+@lost gutter 40px;

-.child {
+.h1 {
-  width: 300px;
-  height: 150px;
+  padding-top: $lost-gutter;
 }
 {% endhighlight %}